Taillefer Massif

-The Taillefer massif (Massif du Taillefer) are a massif in the French Alps located in the Isère department.
+The Taillefer Massif (Massif du Taillefer) is a massif in the French Alps located in the Isère department.

 Geography

 Location

 The massif extends southwest of the Belledonne range and is located northwest of the Écrins massif, north of the Dévoluy massif, and east of the Vercors.
 It is bordered by the Drac, Romanche, Lignarre, and Malsanne rivers.
 The plateau Matheysin, along with the surrounding peaks, occupies the western half.
 The northeastern part, known as Plateau des Lacs, is dotted with mountain lakes such as Veche, Agneau, Noir, Culasson, and Fourchu.
 The northeastern fringe, encompassing the Lignarre and Romanche watersheds, belongs to the Oisans region.

 The massif is classified as a Natura 2000 site, featuring 19 habitats of community interest.

 Main peaks

 The massif consists of three parallel chains oriented north-south and arranged from east to west.

 In the eastern chain (east of the Roizonne), which is the highest with ten peaks exceeding 2,500 meters, notable peaks include: